fbpx

 Find out how much balance you have left on your mortgage and get an estimate of your home's value.
 The difference between these numbers is your home equity.

-Home equity that's less than 20% can mean higher fees and interest rates.
+Equity that's less than 20% can mean higher fees and a higher interest rate.

 5. Choose Your Mortgage Broker